MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 A block diagram breaks down a workload into its major functional blocks.
 The blocks are usually technology agnostic.
 They refer to the functionality that's being performed instead of a specific component itself.

-For example, a block diagram might reference a "messaging bus" instead of a specific message bus technology.
+For example, a block diagram might reference a "messaging bus" instead of a specific message-bus technology.
 This type of diagram can help explain a system's structure, data flow, and processing flow without distracting the audience with fine details.

 ##### Component diagram

 A component diagram works like a block diagram but replaces generic functionality blocks with specific technologies.
-It presents a detailed view with the goal of communicating the system's individual specific technology components and their relationships, such as client/server.
+It presents a detailed view with the goal of communicating the system's individual technology components and their relationships, such as client/server.
 These diagrams are a sort of visual bill of materials for the scope of the diagram.

 ##### Deployment diagram